CHÂTEAU LEOVILLE POYFERRE 1981

 Jean-Marc Quarin

 Very evolved.
 Superb.
-It has a bouquet of cedar, fruit, wood, graphite.
-It is a simole wine that has come together but without harshness in the mouth.
-It has the patina of simple vintages but it has no default nore rigidity.
-Must be ideal in summer.
+Evolved too.
+It offers a bouquet where cedar, fruit, wood and pencil lead mingle.
+Similar.
+Simpler.
+It is a simple and very mellow wine, but without hardening in the mouth.
+It should be drunk quickly.
+It has the patina of simple and slightly worn vintages, but it has no defects and no rigidity.
+Should be ideal in summer.

 Read more